 Whatever the strategy, get your initial ideas and thoughts onto paper.
 This will give you ample material to search through for important points to refine and build on in a first draft.

-How to Write an Art Proposal — Step 8: Write a Budget
+Step 8: Write a Budget

 Not all grants require a budget, but if they do, it’s helpful to begin creating one at the same time as your art grant proposal.
 Start by writing a list of expenses.
 Be as specific as possible and write down everything you need.
 This will include material costs, airfare, labor, studio space, software, and other expenses.
 Specific grants sometimes restrict certain expenses, such as equipment purchases.
 So make sure to read carefully and omit these categories.
 This list is the skeleton for your detailed budget.